-As a pop musician, Rundgren’s strength and weaknesses are relatively self-evident; on the positive side he’s a skilled musician on multiple instruments, a strong vocalist with a hint of blue eyed soul, a gifted studio technician who’s produced landmark albums from The New York Dolls, Patti Smith, The Psychedelic Furs, Meat Loaf, and XTC, and a capable composer and arranger.
-On the other hand, his lyrics are often fluffy and lightweight, and his music is much more technically impressive than it is meaningful, although his goofy persona is often endearing in its own right.
+Philadelphia born Todd Rundgren is outrageously talented.
+He’s a skilled musician on multiple instruments, a strong vocalist with a hint of blue-eyed soul, a gifted studio technician who’s produced landmark albums from The New York Dolls, Patti Smith, The Psychedelic Furs, Meat Loaf, and XTC, and a capable composer and arranger.

 Todd Rundgren Album Reviews

-Runt is a strong start to Rundgren’s solo career – incredibly, each of his three next albums build on the previous, growing in scope without sacrificing his natural tunefulness and playfulness.
+Runt is a strong start to Rundgren’s solo career – incredibly, each of his three next albums builds on the previous, growing in scope without sacrificing his natural tunefulness and playfulness.